Current Flute Students

 • Isabel Bu

-Isabel Bu is majoring in flute performance, and is from San Francisco, California.
-She attended San Francisco High School of the Arts, where she took dance, art, and music classes from a young age in their Young Artists Program, and discovered her love for the flute in high school.
+Isabel went to San Francisco High School of the Arts, where she took dance, art, and music classes from a young age in their Young Artists Program, and discovered her love for the flute in high school.
 She received second place in the Silicon Valley Music Competition (high school woodwind division) and a Special Merit Award from the Bay Area Creative Foundation.
-She also attended various summer music festivals including the Interlochen Flute Intensive and New England Conservatory Summer Orchestra Institute.